bowst/bowst-about-react/Readme.md

 ##Step 4 - A better way to dev

 1. So one thing you've probably noticed by now is that it's a huge pain to run the build script every....single...time you make a change.
 And if you were wondering if there was a better way, you were totally headed in the right direction.
 You can add a `--watch` option to the webpack build command!
 This works really well, but there's something even better.
 Webpack has a tool called `webpack-dev-server`; it's a bit complicated to set up but I promise you'll be madly in love before long.
 Basically, it creates an in-memory representation of the bundled files and serves it at the same path as the actual build file.
 Since this file is in-memory and not in the directory, it means no more git conflicts in compiled assets torching your merges.
 Awesome!
 Plus it automaticall reloads the page when you make a change.
 Convienient!
+2. But wait, there's more.
+With webpack-dev-server, you there is an option to do 'hot' module replacement.
+Basically, this applies your changes without reloading the page.
+Wait...even my react components, you ask?
+ABSOLUTELY, and it's the hotness.
+All you'll need is the react-hot-loader package (`npm install --save-dev react-hot-loader`) and a bit of configuration.
+Just add the `--hot` option to our dev command, tell webpack to use the react-hot-loader, and you're good to go.

 ##Key Concepts